-The signs and symptoms of toxicity are generally similar to those described in the ADVERSE REACTIONS section but may be more frequent and can be more severe.
+The signs and symptoms of toxicity are generally similar to those previously described [see ADVERSE REACTIONS] but may be more frequent and can be more severe.
 Signs and symptoms of digoxin toxicity become more frequent with levels above 2 ng/mL.
-However, in deciding whether a patient's digoxin, the clinical state together with serum electrolyte levels and thyroid function are important factors (see DOSAGE AND ADMINISTRATION).
+However, in deciding whether a patient's symptoms are due to digoxin, the clinical state together with serum electrolyte levels and thyroid function are important factors [see DOSAGE AND ADMINISTRATION].

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Lanoxin Injection Information

 - Lanoxin Injection Drug Interactions Center: digoxin inj

 - Lanoxin Injection FDA Approved Prescribing Information including Dosage